sjbrown/1kfa/mod_guide_table.md

 guidance.
 It’s the ground under the game: the recognition that *we are people, sitting at a table together, playing a game built on conversation.*

+> "We can easily imagine people amusing themselves in a language-game
+> with imaginary objects."
+> - Ludwig Wittgenstein, Philosophical Investigations

 In classic RPG traditions, "Rule Zero" often gave the GM ultimate authority.
 In *A Thousand Faces of Adventure*, we turn that concept